A fascinating display of how glassware is created. Glass blowing bubbles and shapes come to life in an entertaining way.

 Textiles & Fabric Crafts

-If you want to create fast, jumbo knitting could be your answer.
+If you want to create something fast, jumbo knitting could be your answer.
 Rachel Johnson will be showing you how and selling you the knitting needles you need.